Divine-Jude/Divine-Jude/README.md

 Hi my name is Divine Jude
 ---
-Hi, I'm Divine, an AI & automation engineer architecting production-grade workflows that replace manual data entry with autonomous, intelligent software logic.
+I am an AI & automation engineer.
+I build AI automation pipelines that eliminate manual work.

-I love living at the intersection of traditional programming and modern AI.
-Today’s businesses don't just need basic API connections; they need intelligent systems that can make context-aware decisions.
-I design and build those systems.

-**Here is what I architect and deploy:**

-- Autonomous Revenue Pipelines: Orchestrating n8n, the Apollo API, and HubSpot CRM to completely automate inbound lead scoring, research, and deal-flow evaluation, recovering hundreds of hours of manual SDR workflow

-- Applied AI Agents: Developing constraint-based LangChain agents backed by vector databases to dynamically retrieve real-time corporate data, authenticate complex legal documents, and strictly enforce JSON schema outputs for CRM ingestion

-- Robust Data Ingestion: Building high-volume web scraping pipelines featuring recursive pagination, custom regex data sanitization, and intelligent API rate-limit handling

-I treat automation as engineering.
-That means building in strict failsafes (like intent-analysis safeguards to prevent CRM pipeline inflation), handling API limits, and ensuring smart error routing across platforms like Airtable, PostgreSQL, Slack, and HubSpot.
+I currently operate fully remotely as a Principal AI Automation Engineer.
+I design multi-step workflows using n8n and large language models.
+Rather than building simple chatbots, I focus on backend orchestration and system integration.

+In a recent project, I constructed an inbound sales pipeline.
+It automatically scores leads and retrieves real-time corporate news via the Apollo API.
+The system then updates HubSpot CRM with the results.
+This specific workflow recovered 25 minutes of manual work per lead for the sales development team.

+I also architected an autonomous real estate sourcing system.
+It extracts unstructured property data from the web and validates it against strict JSON schemas before pushing the structured data to the Airtable API.
+For the legal compliance side of this project, I built an AI validation agent.
+This agent reads complex PDF title documents and flags missing signatures or expired dates so human reviewers do not have to.

+My technical stack centres on n8n, Python, vector databases and REST APIs.
+I write the scripts to handle API rate limits and manage pagination for web scraping.
+My pipelines also use custom regex to clean up the raw data.

-I'm always building, always optimizing.
-If your team is looking for someone to architect reliable, intelligent workflows that functionally eliminate manual time constraints—let's connect.
-Feel free to shoot me a DM.
+If your team needs someone to deploy systems that run reliably without manual intervention, send me a message or check my recent work on GitHub.

 ---